From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Undecidability of Non-Triviality and Finiteness

-If the formal system $F$ is capable of expressing both the class $\mathcal{G}_F$ and the finiteness of its VC-dimension, we can combine Corollary \ref{CrlEquivalenceConsistencyFinitenessVCDim} with Gödel's second incompleteness theorem.
+If the formal system $F$ is capable of expressing the class $\mathcal{G}_F$ and its triviality, we can combine Proposition~\ref{PrpConsistencyCollapseFctClass} and Theorem~\ref{ThmInconsistencyHighComplexity} with Gödel's second incompleteness theorem to obtain:

-\begin{corollary} Assume that $F$ is a recursively enumerable and consistent formal system that contains elementary arithmetic such that infinitely many different theorems can be proved in $F$.
-Then $\VC (\mathcal{G}_F)<\infty$, but the finiteness of $\VC (\mathcal{G}_F)$ cannot be proved in $F$. \end{corollary} \begin{proof} Assume for contradiction that the statement $\VC (\mathcal{G}_F)<\infty$ can be proved in $F$.
-In Corollary \ref{CrlEquivalenceConsistencyFinitenessVCDim}, we have given a proof that this implies consistency of $F$.
+\begin{corollary} Assume that $F$ is a recursively enumerable and consistent formal system that contains elementary arithmetic, that can reason about $\mathcal{G}_F$, and such that infinitely many different theorems can be proved in $F$.
+Then $\mathcal{G}_F = \{0\}$, but this cannot be proved in $F$. \end{corollary} \begin{proof} Assume for contradiction that the statement $\mathcal{G}_F = \{0\}$ can be proved in $F$.
+With Proposition~\ref{PrpConsistencyCollapseFctClass} and Theorem~\ref{ThmInconsistencyHighComplexity}, we have given a proof that this implies consistency of $F$.
 If this proof can be expressed in the formal system $F$, $F$ proves its own consistency.
 This contradicts Gödel's second incompleteness theorem. \end{proof}

+Corollary \ref{CrlGoedelUndecidabilityNonTriviality} shows that the constructive description of $\mathcal{G}_F$ via a rule for evaluating any of its elements on any possible input makes it impossible to detect when $\mathcal{G}_F$ becomes trivial.
+This constitutes a limitation of such a kind of access to a function class.

 Now we come to the second relevant observation about the class $\mathcal{G}_F$: Not only is it a computable function class, but even the mapping $F\mapsto\mathcal{G}_F$ is computable.
 We first prove the slightly weaker result that $\mathcal{G}_F$ is a computable function class in the sense of Definition \ref{DffComputableFunctionClass}: